Ex City lawyers create groundbreaking law firm

 We were fortunate in that we had an existing and loyal client base who wanted to continue using us in our new firm.
 We also had the skills to get working with cash coming in straight away.
-Initially, therefore, our strategy was simple – to carry on the very snappy, no nonsense style of advising that we’d developed while working with entrepreneurs, but without the full-blown traditional infrastructure.
+Initially, therefore, our strategy was simple – to carry on the very snappy, commercial style of advising that we’d developed while working with entrepreneurs, but without the full-blown traditional infrastructure.
 So on day one we signed up with secure online providers specialising in law firms, enabling us to work efficiently.

 The more innovative aspects of the firm came once the business was up and running.
-We had wanted to achieve two objectives – keeping our four promises to clients and creating an environment where the lawyers would thrive.
+We had wanted to achieve two objectives – keep our four promises to clients and create an environment where the lawyers would thrive.
 The model we adopted to achieve this was what we now call a “chambers practice” – a solicitors’ firm structured like a barristers’ chambers.
 This involves self-employed senior lawyers who have control over their own practice but work within a tight knit team, with shared clients.
 Because the lawyers have autonomy and are self-motivated, they do a fantastic job and stick to the price they quoted.
 They are all experienced specialists from leading firms, and are selected extremely carefully.
 This has enabled us to build a strong brand in a short period.

 The chambers model has some resemblance to the firms which go by the name “virtual”, but only in that there’s a self-employed structure in which overheads are reduced through technology.
 We differ considerably from the typical virtual firm in that we work from offices and have a distinctive culture, real sector expertise and a strong client-facing message.
 Most of the virtual firms seem to us like loose collectives involving disparate lawyers and practice areas – which we are emphatically not.